J0113/MSGoverHASH/README.md

 xxhash32* |  xxHash 32bits version, claims to be the fastest and secure, looks to be faster for this usage xxhash64* |  xxHash 64bits version, claims to be the fastest and secure

-Note: * Requires the installation of additionnal dependencies (listed under 'Dependencies')
+Note: * Requires the installation of additional dependencies (listed under 'Dependencies')

 ## Dependencies
 To run this tool you need to install: